vilvadot/money-is-time/README.md

 Use `npm run build` to copy and bundle all appropiate files under /dist.
 You can run `npm run release` to generate a zipped release under /bin

+### I want X shop added to the extension!

+Feel free to comment on this issue https://github.com/vilvadot/money-is-time/issues/1 so that everyone can see it or send a PR to include the support.

 ### Credit

 * Logo: (https://thenounproject.com/search/?q=time%20money&i=2976120)[Money Time by alison from the Noun Project]